weaveVM/wvm-archiver/README.md

 ### RPC Proxy and Caching

 You can use [eRPC](https://github.com/erpc/erpc) to cache, load-balance and failover between as many RPC endpoints and use eRPC's proxy URL in each network's config for WeaveVM.
-This will increase performance and resilliency and reduce RPC usage cost while fetching network's block data via WeaveVM.
+This will increase performance and resiliency and reduce RPC usage cost while fetching network's block data via WeaveVM.

 ```bash
 # modify erpc.yaml